 When you worry, you think the worst will happen!
 For instance, my son is late: he had an accident.
 Or, I got dizzy: I have a serious disease.

-Positive Thinking Exercise #3 – Choose good thoughts throughout the day.
+Exercises for Positive Thinking #3 Choose good thoughts throughout the day.

 EXERCISE: At the start of each day, choose 3 thoughts you’ll repeat during the day that will lift your energy. ie: I feel good.
 I feel loved.